FlowFuse/website/src/blog/2024/02/postgresql-with-node-red.md

 1. Drag an Inject node onto the canvas.
 2. Drag a change node onto canvas and set `msg.pgConfig` object’s property as we discussed above.
-3. Drag a Postgresql node onto canvas and paste the following SQL command into the query input field.
+3. Drag a PostgreSQL node onto canvas and paste the following SQL command into the query input field.

 ```sql
 -- SQL command to drop the product_data table